Scottish sword dances: Origins

 Gillidh Callum was a figure in Scottish apocryphal folk belief, said to be Noah's bagpiper.
 According to these beliefs, Noah, upon first drinking fermented wine, crossed two vines and danced above them while Gillidh Callum played the bagpipes, thus inventing the ancestor of the Highland sword dance (gillie callum).

+There are many theories surrounding the origins and backstory of the Scottish Sword Dance (Gille Chaluim).
+One theory is that King Malcolm III killed a rival chieftain and proceeded to celebrate the victory by dancing over both men's swords.
+Another theory is that Gille Chaluim would be danced prior to battle and if the dancer's foot touched a sword, it was a sign of bad luck and the men would lose the battle.